collaborativebioinformatics/DSVifier/README.md

 ![Workflow Diagram](images/workflow_v3.png "Workflow Diagram")

 ## How to use ?
-This pipeline is conceived to be used with the data generated with the pipeline described at [expressed-variant-impact](https://github.com/collaborativebioinformatics/expressed-variant-impact).
-The output data can then be used with the [viravate2](https://github.com/collaborativebioinformatics/viravate2) and processed by the [snpReportR](https://github.com/collaborativebioinformatics/expressed-variant-reporting).
+This pipeline is conceived to be used with the data generated with the [Trinity CTAT pipeline](https://github.com/collaborativebioinformatics/expressed-variant-impact).
+The output data can then be used by the [viravate2 pipeline](https://github.com/collaborativebioinformatics/viravate2) and integrated in clinical reports with the [snpReportR](https://github.com/collaborativebioinformatics/expressed-variant-reporting).

 ### Dependencies
 * [GLnexus](https://github.com/dnanexus-rnd/GLnexus)